Publicity chair duties

 Conference Handbook - Publicity Chair Duties

-- International: Disseminating information about the conference (calls for papers, etc.) to the largest possible appropriate technical audience
+- International (main responsibility): Disseminating information about the conference (calls for papers, etc.) to the largest possible appropriate technical audience

 - Local: Accessing and bringing in the press at the time of the conference